odedgr/plugin/README.md

 A few short examples for input files can be found under the examples directory.
 To check the examples you should create a git directory and copy the input files into the directory.
 You can put some of the files in a sub direcetory under the main directory (all nested directories are checked).
-Open a terminal, 'cd' to the root git directory you created and type one of the following commands (each command is followed by it's output):
+Open a terminal, 'cd' to the root git directory you created and type one of the following commands (each command is followed by its output and an explanation):
 - "$ git annotator --since" :
+    ```
 	Adding since = 24-1-2017
 	Processing file './test/AuthorTag.java'... @since => 24-1-2017
 	Processing file './test/ImportsAndAnnotationNoJavadoc.java'... @since => 24-1-2017
 	Processing file './test/AllTags.java'... skipping
 	Processing file './test/NoTagsWithJavadoc.java'... @since => 24-1-2017
 	Processing file './test/SinceTag.java'... skipping
 	Processing file './test/NoJavadoc.java'... @since => 24-1-2017
 	Done
+    ```

     - AllTags.java had all tags defined so it's javadoc hasn't changed.
     SinceTag.java had the @since tag defined so it's javadoc hasn't changed.